avsa242/barcode-spin/README.md

 * Very early in development - may malfunction, or outright fail to build
 * There's no validation performed in the generation of barcodes (valid input chars, etc)
-* Working buffer for generating barcodes is a fixed size built into each barcode library